If you've got questions about dog neutering, then you're not alone.

 Early neutering (ie before a pup is 2 or 3 months old) is becoming more common and dog rescue organizations, pounds and shelters routinely 'alter' their puppies early.

-When it comes to giving maximum protection against reproductive diseases and cancers, 'fixing' a pup before 6 months (this is before he becomes sexually mature) is optimum - and recommended by most vets.
+Studies do show that when it comes to giving maximum protection against reproductive diseases and cancers, 'fixing' a pup before 6 months (this is before he becomes sexually mature) is optimum.

 Did you know that your pup has a much better chance of living a long, healthy life if you neuter him?